 Information in this article applies to:

 The Predictive Focus method begins by collecting a grid of prediction points (fields) of the selected region of interest to scan.
-Starting in uScope Navigator v4.5.1 blank-fields in the prediction grid are detected.
-This speeds up the prediction points acquisition and helps eliminate focus creep.
+Starting in uScope Navigator v4.6 blank-fields in the prediction grid are detected and ignored for the purpose of building the focus map.
+This speeds up the acquisition of prediction points and helps eliminate focus creep.

 In uScope Navigator v4.5 and earlier, each prediction point is exhaustively focused.
-When a field is blank, this could cause some small focus errors.
+When a field is blank, this could cause small focus errors (since blank fields cannot be accurately focused).
 If multiple prediction points are blank, focus could creep far enough that portions of the scan are out of focus.

-Starting in uScope Navigator 4.5.1, prediction points are tested to determine if they are blank and, if so, are skipped for the prediction grid.
+Starting in uScope Navigator 4.6, prediction points are tested to determine if they are blank and, if so, are not used when calculating the prediction grid.
 This has the effect of significantly reducing the amount of focus creep.
 The result is better focused scans.